mikuso/ocpp-rpc/README.md

 #### Event: 'badMessage'

 * `event` {Object}
-  * `payload` {Buffer} - The message payload which triggered the error.
+  * `payload` {Buffer} - The raw discarded "bad" message payload.
-  * `error` {Error} - An error describing what went wrong.
+  * `error` {Error} - An error describing what went wrong when handling the payload.
+  * `response` {Array|null} - A copy of the response sent in reply to the bad message (if applicable).

-This event is emitted when a "bad message" is received by the client.
-A "bad message" is simply one which does not conform to the RPC protocol.
-After emitting this event, the client will automatically respond with a `"RpcFrameworkError"` or similar error code (depending on the violation).
+This event is emitted when a "bad message" is received.
+A "bad message" is simply one which does not structurally conform to the RPC protocol or violates some other principle of the framework (such as a response to a call which was not made).
+If appropriate, the client will respond with a `"RpcFrameworkError"` or similar error code (depending upon the violation) as required by the spec.

 (To be clear, this event will **not** simply be emitted upon receipt of an error response or invalid call.
-The message itself must actually be non-conforming to the spec to be considered "bad")
+The message itself must actually be non-conforming to the spec to be considered "bad".)

 If too many bad messages are received in succession, the client will be closed with a close code of `1002`.
 The number of bad messages tolerated before automatic closure is determined by the `maxBadMessages` option.
 After receiving a valid (non-bad) message, the "bad message" counter will be reset.

-#### Event: 'messageValidationFailure'
+#### Event: 'strictValidationFailure'

 * `event` {Object}
   * `messageId` {String} - The RPC message ID
   * `type` {String} - Either `call` or `response`.
   * `payload` {Array} - The full RPC message payload which triggered the error.
   * `outbound` {Boolean} - This will be `true` if the offending message originated locally.
-  * `error` {Error} - An error describing what went wrong.
+  * `error` {Error} - An error describing what went wrong when validating the payload.

 This event is emitted in [strict mode](#strict-validation) when an inbound or outbound call or response does not satisfy the subprotocol schema validator.
-See the [Effects of `strictMode`](#effects-of-strictmode) to understand what happens to the invalid message.
-No `'call'` or `'response'` event will be emitted.
+See the [Effects of `strictMode`](#effects-of-strictmode) to understand what happens in response to the invalid message.
+No corresponding `'call'` or `'response'` event will be emitted.

 #### Event: 'call'